MIC-DKFZ/semantic_segmentation/README.md

 python main.py dataset=VOC2010_Context_60       # VOC2010_Context Dataset with 60 classes setting
 ````
 ### Changing Hyperparmeters
-Basic hyperparameters needed for training can be set by as shown below (in the example the basic values are shown):
+Basic hyperparameters needed for training can be set by as shown below (in the example below the default values are shown):
 ````shell
 python main.py epochs=400 batch_size=6 val_batch_size=6 num_workers=10 lr=0.001 wd=0.0005 momentum=0.9
 ````
 #### Changing Lossfunction(s)
-For each model output a lossfunction can be set.
+For each model output a separate lossfunction can be set/has to be set.
 For a single output the lossfunction can be changed by ``lossfunction=RMI``.
-If the model has multiple outputs pass es list of lossfunctions ``lossfunction=[RMI,CE,CE,CE]``.
+If the model has multiple outputs pass es list of lossfunctions ``lossfunction=[RMI,CE,CE,CE]``, with one entry for each model output.
 The ``lossweight`` argument can be used analogues to weight the model outputs differently.
 The number of outputs for the provided models: model(num_putputs), hrnet(1), hrnet_ocr(2), hrnet_ocr_aspp(2), hrnet_ocr_ms(4).